mpco/AlfredWorkflow-Calibre-Search/README.md

 - Press `⇧Shift + Enter` to open the book file with default app.
 - Press `⌘Command + Enter` to open the folder of the book file.
 - Press `⌥Option + Enter` to open the webpage for the book on Amazon, Google Book .etc.
+- Press `⌘Command + ⌥Option + Enter` to reveal the book in Calibre.

 ### Configuration